LaurentPetard/pim-community-dev/internal_doc/ARCHITECTURE.md

 When persisting all the parts of the aggregate, this must be done in one transaction.
 Indeed, if one object of the aggregate cannot be persisted, then the whole aggregate must be rejected, as it's not valid anymore.

- -  Accessing objects of the aggregate

-To access objects of the aggregate, simple getters can be used.
-For example, `$myProduct->getValues()`.

  - Accessing referenced objects outside of the aggregate

 For objects that are not part of the aggregate, we reference them by their identifiers.
 For example,